juanluisbaptiste/docker-bigbluebutton/README.md

 Or you can build it as described below.
 Then you can run a container from it, also see instructions below on how to do it.

-This is still an **alpha version** use it at your own risk.
-There is still some stuff about how to handle the different services that conform the BigBlueButton app inside the docker container that need to be improved.

 ### Build Instructions
 After you clone this repository you need to build the image with the `docker` command like this: